MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/tailoring-alz.md

 - Tailoring the hierarchy isn't mandatory.
 The default archetypes and hierarchy we provide are suitable for most scenarios.
 - Don't re-create your organizational hierarchy, teams, or departments in archetypes.
 - Always try to build on the existing archetypes and hierarchy to meet new requirements.
-- Only create new archetypes when they're truly needed:
+- Only create new archetypes when they're truly needed.

-  - For example, a new compliance requirement like PCI is required for only a subset of application workloads and doesn't need to apply to all workloads.
+  For example, a new compliance requirement like PCI is required for only a subset of application workloads and doesn't need to apply to all workloads.
 - Only create new archetypes in the highlighted areas shown in the preceding diagrams.
-- Avoid going beyond a hierarchy depth of four layers to avoid complexity and unnecessary exclusions:
-  - Expand archetypes horizontally instead of vertically in the hierarchy.
+- Avoid going beyond a hierarchy depth of four layers to avoid complexity and unnecessary exclusions.
+Expand archetypes horizontally instead of vertically in the hierarchy.
 - Don't create archetypes for environments like development, test, and production.

-  - For more information, see [How do we handle dev/test/production workload landing zones in the Azure landing zones conceptual architecture?](/azure/cloud-adoption-framework/ready/enterprise-scale/faq#how-do-we-handle-devtestproduction-workload-landing-zones-in-enterprise-scale-architecture)
+  For more information, see [How do we handle dev/test/production workload landing zones in the Azure landing zones conceptual architecture?](/azure/cloud-adoption-framework/ready/enterprise-scale/faq#how-do-we-handle-devtestproduction-workload-landing-zones-in-enterprise-scale-architecture)